stanislawbartkowski/ConnectHBase/README.md

 A simple solution demonstrating connection to HBase in Spark application and Kerberos environment.
 It comes together with Scala source code.<br>
 The program is a classic Word Count program implemented as Spark job.<br>
-There are four job available.
+There are four jobs available.
 * sparktest Simple WordCount program used to test Spark execution
 * loadhbase Standalone program, loads input file into HBase table
 * sparkhbase Recreates the text file from HBase table and runs WordCount